The area around Umm Qasr and the Al Faw peninsula in Iraq featured a range of amphibious and mine clearance activities in 2003.

 Although 12 tonnes of supplies reached Umm Qasr by truck, overland from Kuwait, the bulk of humanitarian supplies would be through the port and the delay in clearing the port and its approaches was contributing to rising tensions in the city.
 The Polish logistic support vessel Kontradmirał Xawery Czernicki escorted RFA Sir Galahad for much of the initial journey and then as she approached the Khor Abdullah formed up into a convoy with a number of other vessels for the final journey to Umm Qasr on the 27th of March 2003.

-RFA Sir Galahad was followed by RFA Sir Percivale a few days later.
+RFA Sir Galahad was followed by RFA Sir Percivale a few days later, and it was reported that more mines were found, again, luck that none of the vessels encountered them

 However, ten days after the first port visit Lloyds were still refusing to insure civilian vessels, or at least at a rate that was affordable.
 This lack of insurance meant larger vessels carrying the thousands of tonnes humanitarian supplies needed by the people of Basra remained on ships in the Gulf.